JulianR0/monstermod-redo/README.md

 - Implement reading entities within the BSP itself. **[DONE]**
 - Add build instructions. **[DONE]**
-- Custom sound support, along with sentences.
-- Fix all pending bugs.
+- Global Model Replacement. **[DONE]**
+- Global Sound Replacement. **[DONE]**
+- Miscellaneous customization options, such as blood color.
+- Individual sound replacement: "soundlist" keyvalue for monsters.
+- Sentences support for speakable monsters.
+- Attempt to fix bugs as they appear.

 ### Tier 5

+- Enhance the AI.
 - Add configurations to change AI behaviour.
-- Optimize code and enhance the AI.
 - Create "tool" entities for easier map customization.
+- Optimize and clean the code.
+- Add a wiki with full documentation.
-- Do more fixes not covered in Tier 4.
+- Fix **ALL** bugs, specially those not covered in Tier 4.

 What will the future hold after all Tiers has been completed?